How to Get a Job Through a Staffing Agency

-Keep an open mind.
-Even if you really want a full-time position, consider being open to temporary jobs or contract work.
+- Keep an Open Mind: Even if you want a full-time position, consider being open to temporary jobs or contract work.
 These can help you develop skills that might be useful when you apply for your next full-time job.
 If you impress an employer, he or she might try to find you a full-time position at the company.

-Use other resources.
-You do not have to put all your eggs in one basket.
+- Use Other Resources: You do not have to put all your eggs in one basket.
 While you wait to hear back from the agency, continue to job search on your own.
-Check out jobs boards and job search engines and network with people in your industry.
+Check out job boards and job search engines and network with people in your industry.
 However, be open with your recruiter—tell him or her if you apply to any jobs on your own and if you are working with a second staffing agency.
 This way your recruiter will not submit you for a job that you already applied for (in some cases, an employer will remove your application if he or she sees it twice).

-You can say no. If you truly feel a position is not a good fit—perhaps the hours do not work for you, or the pay is well below what you need—be honest with the recruiter.
+- You Can Say No: If you truly feel a position is not a good fit—perhaps the hours do not work for you, or the pay is well below what you need—be honest with the recruiter.
 Explain to him or her why you don’t want the position.
-This will help the recruiter find you a job that is a better fit in the future.
+It will help the recruiter find you a job that is a better fit in the future.